waimea-jrainbow/Project-Lazarus-website/README.md

 This website will:

-- Have a introduction homepage with an updates feed and links to project lazarus related pages like the roblox page and the official discord
+- Have a introduction homepage with an updates feed and links to project lazarus related pages like the roblox page
-- A page attached to a database that will list all the weapons in the game and the ability to open a detailed page for each separate weapon and must include how many rounds it will last
+- A page attached to a database that will list all the weapons in the game and the ability to open a detailed page for each separate weapon
+- A page attached to a database that will list all the perks in the game
 - A calculator for the damage dealt by weapons when multiplied by different multipliers

 ## Project Structure